 Improving biosecurity relating to insect vectors starts with integrated pest management (IPM) including cultural, physical, biological, and chemical options.

 Prevent avian influenza blog, poultry in egg laying facilityCultural control and sanitation should be at the top of the list.
-This means reducing the conducive conditions such as the insect’s food, water, and harboring or resting areas.
+This means reducing the conducive conditions such as the insect’s food, water and harboring areas.
 Next should be physical control such as exclusion.
 Seal all possible entry points for these pests so they can’t get into the facility to begin with.

 Biological controls can be implemented such as adding parasitoid wasps, but if pesticides are also used as a control strategy this needs to be thoughtfully done to reduce harm to the parasitoids aiding in management of the pests.